Multi-jet Merging with TMD Parton Branching: TMD multi-jet merging

 Figure~\ref{fig4} shows that the suppression from the exclusive mode of the TMD merging method can be of the order of 0.5 at large scales while it does not affect the region close to the merging scale compared to the inclusive mode.
 The difference between the inclusive and exclusive $Z+$1 jet calculations in Fig.~\ref{fig4} (left) and between inclusive and exclusive $Z+$2 jet calculations in Fig.~\ref{fig4} (right) would be covered by the inclusion of higher multiplicities as will be seen in Fig.~\ref{fig5}.

 We have observed in Figs.~\ref{fig2},~\ref{fig3}, and~\ref{fig4} the effect of the different steps of the merging algorithm, with the predictions from the different steps approaching each other and the ME at large $d_{n,n+1}$ values.
 This is a consequence of the Sudakov-like suppression resulting from the merging algorithm which follows the Sudakov factor as in Eqs.~(\ref{eq3}) and~(\ref{eq4}).
-The performance of the merging procedure can be better appreciated in Fig.~\ref{fig5}, where a clear separation between the different jet samples is seen at the merging scale value while the resulting overall prediction remains smooth.
+The performance of the merging procedure can be better appreciated in Fig.~\ref{fig5}, where a clear separation between the different jet samples is seen at the merging scale value while the resulting overall prediction behaves rather smoothly.
+A small glitch remains visible at values of the $d_{n,n+1}$ variables around the merging scale.
+This is a common feature of all matching algorithms (see e.g.~\cite{Mrenna:2003if,Alwall:2007fs}), and reflects the residual systematic error in the matching between shower and matrix elements.
+In principle the matching parameters, which are varied in order to establish a range for the systematic uncertainty, can be tuned to smooth out further the transition.
+We return to this point in Section~\ref{sec:syst}, and in particular Fig.~\ref{fig15}, where we study the matching uncertainty for the $d_{n,n+1}$ variables.
 In Fig.~\ref{fig5} the predictions include $Z+$1,2,3 jets computations, where all the multiplicities are calculated in exclusive mode except for the highest multiplicity which is calculated in inclusive mode.
 The dotted curves represent the $n$-jet sample contributions, while the solid curve corresponds to their sum.